 - Florida Board of Nursing

-FNU recognizes diversity in its student body and the South Florida community; for this reason, the school has an agreement with the National Accreditation and Equivalency Council of the Bahamas.
-As a school that truly cares about the professional development of international students, FNU recommends the following paths for FMGs:
+Florida National University recognizes diversity in its student body and the South Florida community.
+As a school that truly cares about the professional development of international students, Florida National University recommends the following paths for FMGs:

-* Complete the Bachelor of Science in Nursing program, which can be turned into a graduate degree without leaving FNU.
-The scope of registered nurses in Florida has greatly expanded in recent years, and a few choose to become nursing practitioners and even doctors because of their advanced knowledge in healthcare.
+* Complete the Bachelor of Science in Nursing program and work in the medical field, or continue on to a graduate degree program with our Master of Science in Nursing program without leaving FNU.
+The scope of registered nurses in Florida has greatly expanded in recent years, and a few choose to become nursing practitioners to advance their knowledge and become able to practice independently in healthcare.

 The Choice Is Yours!

-In the end, FMGs should not feel dispirited by the ECFMG process.
-With FNU as an education partner, you have the peace of mind of an accredited institution that offers financial aid and scholarships to qualified applicants.
-With plenty of good jobs for foreign doctors in the USA in the healthcare sector, our certificate programs can pave the way; if you are already working, you can take advantage of our online and blended education modalities.
-For more information about how FNU can help foreign doctors in the U.S., get in touch with an admissions counselor today.
+In the end, FMGs should not feel dispirited by the challenging process they face with entering the medical field in the US.
+With Florida National University as an education partner, you have the peace of mind of an accredited institution that offers financial aid and scholarships to qualified applicants.
+With many options for foreign doctors in the USA in the healthcare sector, our Bachelor of Natural Science program can pave the way.
+If you are already working, you can take advantage of our online and hybrid education modalities.
+For more information about how Florida National University can help foreign doctors in the U.S., get in touch with an admissions counselor today.